maiertech/website/src/routes/posts/what-you-need-to-know-about-gatsbys-file-system-route-api/index.md

 ---
-title: What you need to know about Gatsby’s File System Route API
+title: 'What you need to know about Gatsby’s File System Route API'
 author: thilo
 published: 2021-03-27
-modified: 2021-10-11
+modified: 2022-06-28
 description:
   'Overview of Gatsby’s File System Route API, an alternative to gatsby-node.js for programmatic page generation and similar to dynamic routes in Next.js.'
-category: legacy
 links:
   - title: 'Announcing Gatsby’s new File System Route API'
     href: https://www.gatsbyjs.com/blog/fs-route-api/